Social-Emotional Skills: The Gateway to Solving Academic & Behavior Problems

 If your teachers want research-based strategies for embedding social-emotional learning into academic lessons, this is the seminar for you.
 We will provide practical instructional practices that will help with attention span, memory, impulse control, problem solving, organization and self-monitoring skills and link them to the new social-emotional standards.
 Research shows that improving these skills will increase academic performance as well as attendance and behavior.

-This seminar will help you ...
+This online course will help you ...

 * See what neurologists have discovered about executive function and its effects on learning and behavior